SamuelRoper/comp2850-minimal-solution/submission_template.md

   ------------------------- ---------------------- ---------------------- ------------------ -------------
   SR error detection          2/2 (100%)             2/2 (100%)             0%                 ✅
   Validation error rate       0%                     0%                     0%                 ✅
-  Median time Task 2          13.62 seconds          \[e.g., 1150ms\]       \[e.g., -250ms\]   \[✅/❌\]
+  Median time Task 2          13.62 seconds          92.79                  +79.17 seconds     ❌
   WCAG level 2.2 AA           pass                   pass                   ---                ✅
 :::

 **Re-pilot details**:

--   **P5** (post-fix): Task1 Keyboard-only JS on, Task2 impaired vision JS on, Task3 Blind Screenreader JS on, Task4 Standard Mouse and Keyboard JS on, Task5 Standard Mouse and Keyboard JS on - \[Date piloted\]
+-   **p6_0006** (post-fix): Task1 Keyboard-only JS on, Task2 impaired vision JS on, Task3 Blind Screenreader JS on, Task4 Standard Mouse and Keyboard JS on, Task5 Standard Mouse and Keyboard JS on - 10/12/2025
--   **P6** (post-fix): Task1 Keyboard-only JS on, Task2 impaired vision JS on, Task3 Blind Screenreader JS on, Task4 Standard Mouse and Keyboard JS on, Task5 Standard Mouse and Keyboard JS on - \[Date\]
+-   **p7_0007** (post-fix): Task1 Keyboard-only JS on, Task2 impaired vision JS on, Task3 Blind Screenreader JS on, Task4 Standard Mouse and Keyboard JS on, Task5 Standard Mouse and Keyboard JS on - 10/12/2025

-**Limitations / Honest reporting**: \[If metrics didn't improve or only modestly: explain why.
-Small sample size?
-Wrong fix?
-Needs more iteration?
-Be honest - valued over perfect results.\]
+**Limitations / Honest reporting**: The Re-pilot had a smaller smaple size of 2 people, so the results cannot necessarily be trusted to be reflective of the typical user experience, being heavily skewed.
+Furthermore, the Re-pilots were both performed during daytime when it was bright, whereas the pilot study was performed at night when it was dark.
+This could have affected the vision of the people being studied.

 ------------------------------------------------------------------------